Plague Inc: Evolved: Reception

 The Xbox One version of Plague Inc. Evolved has received "generally favorable reviews" from review aggregator Metacritic.
 Critics gave the game an average score of 80 out of 100.

-In March 2016, the Italian edition of Eurogamer gave the game a 7/10 score, praising the game for its relatively complex gameplay but mildly criticising it for a lack of depth caused by its origins as a mobile game.
+In March 2016, the Italian edition of Eurogamer gave the game a 7 out of 10 score, praising the game for its relatively complex gameplay but mildly criticising it for a lack of depth caused by its origins as a mobile game.

 In October 2015, GamesRadar+ rated the game a 4 out of 5, stating that the game is a "delicate balancing act".

-There was some controversy due to the nature of the game during the COVID-19 pandemic, due to this Plague Inc. The Cure was given out for free on some platforms.
+The game experienced an increase in sales at the beginning of the COVID-19 pandemic.
+The developer chose to give Plague Inc. The Cure out for free on some platforms until the pandemic was under control.